insqu/sc/UPDATE.md

 ```sh
 npm init -y
 ```
-We should see an initialisation file\
+We should see an initialisation file

-If we rerun the `ls` command, we should see that the directory contains the file `package.json`\
+If we rerun the `ls` command, we should see that the directory contains the file `package.json`

 We are going to the use Hardhat environment to build our smart contract.
-We are going to use a slightly older version of hardhat, version 2.0.11.
+This time we will use a more up to date version of hardhat

 In our terminal in the `sc` directory we can run: